Berkeley-CS195/sp23/content/about.md

  * Attend 10 or more lectures.
  * Submit 3 essays and receive a passing peer review (3/5) on all of them.
  * Provide peer reviews for 9 essays.
- * Participate in 1 collaborative commentary and attend its small-group discussion section.
+ * Participate in a small-group discussion section.

 However, to give you a small degree of flexibility, you may design your own way to reach 80 points according to the following point values:

  * Surveys, 1 point each, for a max of 10 points
  * Lecture attendance, 2 points each, for a max of 20 points